okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Running `kubectl get pod` we should see the database plus 3 pods running for the deployment.

 Running `kubectl logs [deployment-name]` will also show us the logs for that pod.

+Again, remember that running `kubectl get svc` will get all the services available.